About this section

 About this guide

-With a few edits, this safer chemsex guide is a transcript of a 24 page booklet produced by PIP PAC in September 2016, and one of our other projects.
+With some minor edits, this guide is a transcript of a 36 page booklet produced by PIP PAC, one of our other projects, in August 2017 (4th editiion).
 As MEN R US and PIP PAC collaborated on the text you may find some content duplicated elsewhere on the website.

 Contact us if you would like us to send you a copy of the booklet.

 These words are our take on the risks and harms associated with ‘slamming’ and ‘chemsex’ or—if these words are new to you: using and/ or injecting (multiple) drugs for sex and/ or partying.